gdaverdin/bioinfo/Lab-1-:-Bacterial-Genome-Asembly.md

 1) Assuming a 4.0 megabase (Mb) _V. cholerae_ genome, calculate the approximate coverage of Illumina data that you downloaded and used in the assembly (example: nearly 22X coverage).

 2) Run the calculate_N50.pl script.
 What is your assembled scaffold N50?

+3) Write a paragraph interpreting the quality of your genome assembly.
+What other metrics or analyses would you use to determine whether your assembly is "good"?